 Below are step-by-step instructions on how to make black pepper chicken:

-- In a small bowl, combine the stir-fry sauce ingredients as listed above.
-Set aside.
+- Prepare the sauce: In a small bowl, whisk together the stir-fry sauce ingredients and set aside.

-- Heat 1 tablespoon or 15 ml vegetable oil in a large pan on medium-high heat.
-Fry marinated chicken on both sides until cooked and slightly golden brown, about 3 mins in total.
-Remove chicken from pan and set aside.
+- Cook the chicken: Heat 1 tablespoon (15 ml) vegetable oil in a large pan over medium-high heat.
+Cook the chicken until golden brown and cooked through, about 3-4 minutes.
+Remove from the pan and set aside.

-- Reduce to medium heat and add remaining oil into the pan.
-Then add onions, garlic, carrots and celery and fry until veggies are slightly softened but still crisp, about 1-2 minutes.
+- Stir-fry the veggies: Reduce heat to medium and add the remaining oil.
+Stir-fry the onions, garlic, carrots, and celery until crisp-tender, about 1-2 minutes.

 Storage & Reheating